 Weather in June in Italy

-Although the weather in May in recent years has felt like summer, the high summer season doesn’t technically start until June – and the word “high” applies to the temperature in June, too.
+Although the weather in May in some years has felt like summer, the high summer season doesn’t technically start until June – and the word “high” applies to the temperature in June, too.

 No matter what time of year you’re talking about, the mercury typically rises as you head south in Italy.
 In June, that means that if it’s hot in northern Italy then it’s even hotter in the south.
 June isn’t quite the time when Italians with the means to do so abandon the cities for the cooler mountains or beaches, but it’s definitely common for locals to take off for weekends in the countryside more often starting in June.

 If you hadn’t already been taking advantage of the beach-friendly weather of May, then you will be in June.
 This is when beach resorts up and down both coasts (and around all of Italy’s major islands) start to get crowded with Italians and foreigners alike.

 It’s worth noting that in many cases, humidity comes along with the higher temperatures throughout Italy.
 High humidity can make an otherwise-reasonable 85°F feel more uncomfortable, especially when you’re spending a lot of time outdoors.
 Even if you don’t think you’re susceptible to problems with hot weather, you may want to confirm that your hotel has air conditioning just in case.

 Temperatures in June vary depending on where you are in Italy, but as a general rule of thumb these are the ranges: